fa-ni/npp-RL/README.md

 This repo contains  code of a python npp simulation (from an earlier project) and code which can be used to train different reinforcement learning agents.
 The base simulation was implemented in java from Weyers (see below).
 Thank you for letting us use the original java simulation of the npp.
-It also contains code and jupyter notebooks for an indepth analysis of the results from the reinforcement learning agents.
+It also contains code and jupyter notebooks for an in depth analysis of the results from the reinforcement learning agents.
 For more information of the npp simulation itself please find the readme under src and an overview at the end of this readme.
 The information about the reinforcement learning and the analysis can be found in this file down below.